xieQin/vue-template/README.md

 # vue-template

-> template for vue, using vue-router vuex vue-resource
+> template for vue project, using vue-router vuex vue-resource
+> demo for vue-router vuex

 ## Build Setup